Vox Media: New York magazine

 New York is an American biweekly magazine concerned with life, culture, politics, and style generally, and with a particular emphasis on New York City.
 On September 24, 2019, it was announced that the magazine's parent company, New York Media, was acquired by Vox Media.

-The magazine's website, NYMag.com, was a companion to the magazine until it was relaunched as a news site in 2006.
+The magazine's website, NYMag.com, was a companion to the print magazine until it was relaunched as a news site in 2006.
 It further includes several branded sites: